coder5492/Udemy-Machine-Learning-Course/README.md

 # Udemy-Machine-Learning-Course
-This includes all the assignments I did while pursuing Machine Learning course from udemy.
+This includes all the data predictions and classifications I did while pursuing Machine Learning course from udemy.